m4r35n357/ODE-Playground/README.md

 This project is mainly a collection of programs for evolving systems of ODEs using the Taylor Series Method (TSM), a rather old but poorly acknowledged technique based on forward mode Automatic Differentiation (AD).
 TSM is a procedure for integrating ODEs using Taylor Series of arbitrary order, calculated to arbitrary precision (the former requires the latter in practice), using recurrence relations between time derivatives of increasing order.
-It is thus (or should be!) a serious competitor to the fourth-order RK4 for the majority of practical cases.
+It is therefore (or should be!) a serious competitor to the fourth-order RK4 for the majority of practical cases.
+The code has been partly developed on, and is suitable for running on a Raspberry Pi 4 computer.

-For the uninitiated, here is a review of the method itself and its history of repeated "discovery".
+For the uninitiated, here is a review of the TSM itself and its history of repeated "discovery" and re-branding. https://arxiv.org/abs/1111.7149

-https://arxiv.org/abs/1111.7149

-My work was inspired by the following paper and its associated software: https://web.ma.utexas.edu/users/mzou/taylor/taylor.pdf
+My work was inspired by parts of the following paper and its associated software: https://web.ma.utexas.edu/users/mzou/taylor/taylor.pdf

-That software uses code generation to produce the recurrences and code to drive them, and it inspired me to try coding something by hand.
-These programs are the result.
+That software uses code generation to produce the recurrences and code to drive them, and it inspired me to try coding something by hand; these programs are the result.
-The main objective was to solve coupled nonlinear equations and investigate chaotic systems.
+My aim was to be able to solve coupled nonlinear equations and investigate chaotic systems, without relying on "black-box" ODE solvers.
 There is a maths.tex file containing a technical note describing the majority of the procedure (apart from the recurrence relations which are obtained from the source listed below).

-The Taylor recurrence rules (the global "t-functions" in c and Python) generate "jets" of Taylor Series coefficients iteratively, term by term, using previously calculated lower order calculations.
+The recurrence rules (the global "t-functions" in c and Python) generate "jets" of Taylor Series coefficients iteratively, term by term, using previously calculated lower order values.
 The functions provided cover the basic algebraic operations (+ - * /), and also include several common functions:
 * abs
 * sqr